punyararj/thclawpod/SHORTCUT.md

 Create the iOS Shortcut that connects HomePod to ClawPod.

+This Shortcut runs on your iPhone, and HomePod triggers it via Personal Content.

 The easiest thing is to import my Shortcut and adjust it.
 It does the following:

 1. Set the ClawPod server base URL into a variable (`chat_server`).